AdobeDocs/adobe-io-runtime/src/pages/guides/using/system_settings.md

 The activation TTL (Time To Live) is seven days.
 This is a system setting, not a user setting (it can't be changed by developers).

-Thus, if you don't see any activations or not seeing an activation you know that has happened, it could be that they happend more than 7 days ago.
+Thus, if you don't see any activations or not seeing an activation you know that has happened, it could be that they happened more than 7 days ago.